• Menu

 Check For Odors in Well Water & Water Heater for Iron Bacteria

 Run a hose bib or tap as close to the well as possible, fill a 5-gallon bucket or other container, and notice if there are odors.
-If you smell a “rotten egg” odor, this is hydrogen sulfide gas.
-This can be from manganese if the water smells like oil or asphalt.
-If the water smells like cucumber or sewage, this is usually a result of iron and/or sulfur bacteria.
-High concentrations of iron can also give the water a strong metallic taste.
+A “rotten egg” smell typically indicates the presence of hydrogen sulfide gas.
+An oil or asphalt-like odor often points to manganese in the water.
+A cucumber or sewage-like smell usually signals iron or sulfur bacteria.
+Additionally, high iron levels may give the water a noticeably metallic taste.

 Run the hot water from each tap and notice if there is an odor in the hot water that is not in the cold water.
 This indicates a problem with the water heater.
 Iron and sulfur bacteria can interact with the anode rod in water heaters, resulting in hydrogen sulfide gas only in hot water.